Scroll Top

 Work alongside a nonprofit organization that is committed to protecting the Corozal Bay Wildlife Sanctuary through marine research, monitoring, surveillance, conservation education and community development initiatives.
 Accompany rangers as they monitor the 178,000-acre Corozal Bay by boat.
 Learn how to identify migratory species and contribute to long-term conservation research.
 Get your hands dirty as you transplant mangrove seeds and restore coastal forests that are essential to the protection and biodiversity of the coast.
 Connect with locals through beach and trail clean-ups and facilitate a conservation day camp for primary school students.

-Immersive Learning
+Hands-on Learning

 Adventure

 Explore Belize’s rich coastline and immense, lush landscapes.
-Embark on an adventure to Bacalar Chico Marine Reserve where you’ll discover mangrove trails, boat through an ancient Mayan canal, and snorkel through turquoise waters to see a pristine coral reef.
-Get your adrenaline pumping on a zipline adventure that will give you a birds-eye view of the rainforest.
+Embark on an adventure to Bacalar Chico Marine Reserve where you’ll discover mangrove trails, boat through an ancient Mayan canal, and snorkel in turquoise waters to see a pristine coral reef.
+Get your adrenaline pumping on a zipline adventure that will give you a bird’s-eye view of the rainforest.
 Then cool down with a river tubing trip that will take you through caves with impressive formations.

 Throughout your journey in Belize, you will stay in two distinct, captivating environments.
 During Days 1-9, we will stay in an exclusive hotel block nestled in a fishing town along Belize’s Northern Coast.
-For the final days of the trip, we’ll move to the heart of Central Belize where we’ll stay in an enclosed compound in the midst of a thriving, lush nature preserve.
+For the final days of the trip, we’ll move to the heart of Central Belize where we’ll stay in an enclosed compound in the midst of a lush nature preserve.
 Students will share comfortable, gender-segregated rooms with roommates, and have access to bathrooms with Western-style toilets and showers.

 BELIZE

-MARINE & MANATEE CONSERVATION
+MARINE, WILDLIFE & MANATEE CONSERVATION

 Dates & Tuition